 Consequences in the UK?

 So, the disciplinary process in the UK generally is a verbal warning followed by at least two written warnings before you can terminate someone.
-Imagine how much damage to a business reputation can be done in this time.
+In this time Imagine how much damage to a business reputation is done.

 So as the employee knows that as long as they do the bare minimum outlined in their contracts, there is nothing the management can legally do.